pombredanne/SPDX-Git-Scanner/DoSOCS/README.md

 - `--packageHomePage [HomePage]` Specifies URL for software pacakge homepage.
   - Optional
   - ***Example:*** `./DoSPDX.py --packageHomePage "http://www.apache.org/"`
-- `--pacakgeSourceInfo [Package Source Info]` Specifies source information of the pacakge.
+- `--packageSourceInfo [Package Source Info]` Specifies source information of the pacakge.
   - Optional
   - ***Example:*** `./DoSPDX.py --pacakgeSourceInfo "Package that is part of Yocto Build process."`
 - `--packageLicenseComments [Comments]` Allows for comments to be made about the license of a pacakge.